Clairtonlm/ExtracTime-Ecommerce/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE
+This project is licensed under the [MIT License]